Qiskit/pauli-propagation/README.md

 circuit gates and noise channels [1] - [4].
 This technique has most commonly been used to classically estimate expectation values of quantum systems, but it has also been used for reducing the depth of quantum circuits to be run on a quantum processor [5].
-Check out the [tutorial](https://github.com/Qiskit/pauli-propagation/blob/main/docs/tutorials/do_something.ipynb) to learn how to use this package to simulate expectation values of quantum systems.
+Check out the [tutorial](https://github.com/Qiskit/pauli-propagation/blob/main/docs/tutorials/do_something.ipynb) to learn how to use this package to classically simulate expectation values of quantum systems.

 This package provides a Rust-accelerated Python interface for performing the most common Pauli propagation routines.
 Namely: